Healthcare Inflation: What It Means For Local Governments

 The Bottom Line

-If you have concerns about how these changes will affect your municipality, or if you’d like help with OPEB strategies, contact one of our Odyssey consultants today for guidance.
+If you have concerns about how these changes will affect your municipality, or if you’d like help managing your OPEB liabilities, our team can help.
+Contact Odyssey Advisors to start the conversation.

 Categories: OPEB